Associations, Boards and Councils

 Insurance Regulation (Office).
 The Office is administratively housed in

 the Department of Financial Services, but reports directly to the FSC.

-Commissioner McCarty presents the following to the FSC: proposed
+Commissioner Altmaier presents the following to the FSC: proposed

 administrative rules, performance measures, and other items pertaining